Basis of Financial Statement Presentation

 For interim reporting purposes, the Company records income taxes based on the expected annual effective income tax rate, taking into consideration global forecasted tax results and the effect of discrete tax events.
 All deferred tax assets are reported as noncurrent in the Condensed Consolidated Balance Sheets.

 Inventories are stated at the lower of cost or net realizable value.
 The components of inventories are as follows (amounts in thousands):

 Recently Issued Accounting Pronouncements

-There are currently no other accounting standards that have been issued that will have a significant impact on the Company’s financial position, results of operations or cash flows upon adoption.
+There are currently no accounting standards that have been issued that will have a significant impact on the Company’s financial position, results of operations, or cash flows upon adoption.

 The entire disclosure for the general note to the financial statements for the reporting entity which may include, descriptions of the basis of presentation, business description, significant accounting policies, consolidations, reclassifications, new pronouncements not yet adopted and changes in accounting principles.